Skip to main content

 Increase the long-term metrics retention period

-Read our doc on increasing long-term metrics storage for details, including a calculator to help you determine the exact settings for your desired retention period.
+Read our doc on increasing long-term metrics storage for details.

 Reduce the data collection frequency